 The variation of paleomagnetic intensity in Hole M0093B is characterized by two modes (Figure F22).
-One is the intervals that show largely fluctuated intensity between around 1.0×10^{-5} and 8.5×10^{-5} A/m (0-2, 5.6-9.5, 14.2-22.4, and 23.7-26.3 mbsf), and the other is characterized by smoothed variation with lower values (2-5.6, 9.5-14.2, and 22.4-23.7 mbsf).
+One is the intervals that show largely fluctuating intensity between around 1.0×10^{-5} and 8.5×10^{-5} A/m (0-2, 5.6-9.5, 14.2-22.4, and 23.7-26.3 mbsf), and the other is characterized by smoothed variation with lower values (2-5.6, 9.5-14.2, and 22.4-23.7 mbsf).
 Declination is relatively constant with spiky fluctuations, although small sudden offsets are identified at 6 and 22 mbsf.
 The inclination profile of Hole M0093B generally fluctuates between 30° and 60°.
 At 10 and 18 mbsf, large sudden shifts in inclination can be seen.
-Inclination between 10 and 18 mbsf is biased to the shallow side, but it reverts to fluctuations in the 30° to 60° range below 18 mbsf.
+Inclination between 10 and 18 mbsf tends to shallower angles, but measurements return to fluctuating between 30° and 60° below 18 mbsf.
 Preliminary paleomagnetic data from Hole M0093B reveal that the intensity profile is characterized by both smoothed low intensity intervals and intervals of high fluctuations.
 The declination is relatively constant.
 The interval of shallow inclination in the interval 10-18 mbsf corresponds to the low-intensity interval.
 This may suggest that this low inclination is not representative of geomagnetic secular variation.

 Site M0094 is in a trench-fill basin (Basin C/N2) at the boundary area between the central and northern Japan Trench (Figure F6).
-The basin has an elongated shape with a NNW-SSE trend and a \sim 7470 m water depth.
+The basin has an elongated shape with a NNW-SSE trend and a ~7470 mbsl.
 The subbottom profile shows a well-stratified section comprising both acoustically transparent and acoustically laminated packages, which are mostly flat lying (Figure F23).
 The uppermost 7-8 m is composed of an alternation of high- and low-amplitude reflectors.
-This interlayered package overlies a distinct acoustically transparent layer that is \sim 4-6 m thick.
-Beneath the transparent layer lies another package of high-amplitude reflections overlying the acoustic basement at \sim 0.035 s TWT (\sim 26 m subsurface depth).
+This interlayered package overlies a distinct acoustically transparent layer that is ~4-6 m thick.
+Beneath the transparent layer lies another package of high-amplitude reflections overlying the acoustic basement at \sim 0.035 s TWT (\sim 26 mbsf).